dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/ImportParameters.md

 this is a directory, all of the files in that directory are imported.

 <div class="noteNote" markdown="1">
-On a cluster, the files to be imported **MUST be on S3, HDFS (or MapR-FS)**, as must the `badRecordDirectory` directory.
-If you're using our Database Service product, files can only be imported from S3.
+On a cluster, the files to be imported **MUST be on Azure Storage, S3, HDFS (or MapR-FS)**, as must the `badRecordDirectory` directory.
+If you're using our Database Service product, files can only be imported from Azure Storage or S3.
 The files must also be readable by the `hbase` user.
 </div>

 **Example:** <span class="Example">`data/mydata/mytable.csv`</span>